Patient Safety

 Accreditation

-Evolution undertakes certification against the following standards:
+Healthe Care undertakes certification against the following standards:

 Australian National Safety and Quality Health Service (NSQHS) Standards.
 The standards protect the public from harm and to improve the quality of health service provision.
 They provide a quality assurance mechanism that tests whether relevant systems are in pace to ensure that expected standards of safety and quality are met.